cleverington/cleverington/README.md

 ## Portfolio TODO List
 - @todo Fork 11ty codebase for springfest.utex (as private) and add people.
 - @todo Add links to various works.
-- @todo Download presentations given at UT (including links) and add.
 - @todo Create 'Public Engagement' section with various talks, DrupalCamp appearances, etc.
 - @todo See if `gh-pages` supports 11ty and fork/rebuild the comm-awards codebase using the rando color theme I generated online.